whisthq/whist/container-images/README.md

 git clone --recurse-submodules --branch $your-container-images-branch git@github.com:fractalcomputers/container-images.git ~/container-images
 ```

-Then, setup on your EC2 instance with the setup script from the [ecs-host-setup repo](https://github.com/fractalcomputers/ecs-host-setup/):
+Then, setup on your EC2 instance with the setup script from the [ECS Host Setup](https://github.com/fractalcomputers/ecs-host-setup/) repository:

 ```
 ./setup_ubuntu20_host.sh
 ```

-Which will begin installing all dependencies and configuration.
-It will also ask if you want to connect your EC2 instance to an ECS cluster, which you may respond yes or no to.
-After the setup scripts run, you must `sudo reboot` for docker to work currently.
-After rebooting, you may finally run
+This will begin installing all dependencies and configurations required to run our container images on an AWS EC2 host.
+It will also ask if you want to connect your EC2 instance to an ECS cluster, which is optional for development.
+After the setup scripts run, you must `sudo reboot` for Docker to work properly.
+After rebooting, you may finally build the protocol and the base image by running:

 ```
 ./build_protocol.sh && ./build_container_image.sh base && ./run_local_container_image.sh base